katlizf/Next.js-TypeScript-Site-Mock-Up/README.md

 # Tundra Targeted Therapeutics Site

-Coded very basic website mock-up for a recently created company to learn Next.js and TypeScript.
+This project was a simple site mock-up for a start-up based on Figma wire frames (see below).
+My aim with this project was to learn and practice with Next.js and TypeScript.
+I used Next.js, TypeScript, Node.js, TailwindCSS, and example data read from json files using fs for coding this application.

-Not full responsive yet.
+Not compatible with all screen types.

 [Hosted Site](https://tundra-targeted-therapeutics.herokuapp.com/)